Ingredients

 Roast the Veggies:

-- Heat oven to 425F.
-Line two sheet pans with parchment paper.
+1. Heat oven to 425°F. Line two sheet pans with parchment paper.
 Place the mushrooms, bell peppers, asparagus, tomatoes, garlic and shallot on one pan.
 Sprinkle with *2 tablespoons of olive oil.
 Using a spatula, mix all the veggies together with the olive oil.
 Sprinkle with salt and pepper then stir again.
 Move half of the veggie mixture to the other sheet pan.
 Spread the veggies in one layer, making sure there's no overlapping on both pans.

 Cook the Orzo:

-- In a large sauté pan, heat remaining *1 tablespoon of olive oil on medium heat until shimmering.
-Add the orzo and stir, coating the orzo thoroughly.
+1. Heat a large sauté pan over medium heat.
+Once hot, add remaining *1 tablespoon of olive oil and heat until shimmering.
+Add the orzo, and stir, coating the orzo thoroughly.
 Stir occasionally for about 3 minutes or until the orzo is toasty and golden.
-Add the water(or vegetable broth).
+Add the water (or broth).
 Be careful here because the liquid will spit and sputter.
-Bring to a simmer, turn down the heat to low, cover and cook for about 15 minutes or until all the liquid is absorbed.
+Bring to a simmer, turn down the heat to low, cover, and cook for about 15 minutes or until all the liquid is absorbed.
 Stir.
-Remove from heat, cover and set aside.
+Remove from heat, cover, and set aside.

 Make the Dressing: